Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 - "They say: 'Have we also got authority ?'
 Say: 'All authority belongs to Allah alone'"
 - Prophet: 'I do not follow anything except what is revealed to me'
 - 'We Sent no Messanger except that he should be obeyed by Allah's command'

+## COncept of Islam

+1. For whom islam has come with respect to other religions ?
+2. What is meaning of word islam ?
+3. What did maulana maududi say regarding ISlam in non living matter ?
+4. What is kufr in islam ?
+Why is Kufr a form of ignorance and tyranny ?
+5. Consequences of Kufr ?

+## Importance of Deen in human life

+1. What is a deen ?
+2. History of religion according to ibn khaldun ?
+3. Shibli regarding religion ?
+4. Iqbal verse regarding Religion ?
+5. Why Deen was needed and  why Allah sent prophets in continuation ?
+6. WHat are the individual benefits of Deen ?
+Surah al Imran, Al Qamar,At-talaq ?
+7. Social Benefits of Deen ?
+   1. How is islam a deen ?In respect to secular and spiritual Life ?
+   2. What problems ensue if we seperate these 2 issues ? ascetism and Materialism
+   3. How is Deen a source of law ?
+Islam in this aspect
+   4. How is Deen a source of Knowledge ?(Al-Anbya -Water example ?)
+   5. How deen explains metaphysical aspects ?
+   6. Darkness to ligth reference ?
+Al-ibrahim
+   7. How deen gives purpose ?
+   8. How does it give power to endure adversity of life ?
+Surah younus

+## Difference Between deen and Religion

+1. Dr israr definiton of religion ?
+2. Literal meaning of mudhab/religion ?
+3. grammatical meaning of mudhab ? bOOk reference ? tasheel ul adab
+4. Difference in Private or Collective matter ?
+Deen or religion ?
+5.

+## Islam and Other religions
+1. How islam differs from other religions with respect to women ?
+2. Uniquess in name ?
+3. Code of life ?
+4. Simple and Rational ?
+5. Moderation in world and Hereafter ?
+MAtter and Spirit ?
+6. Not for a specific time or nation ?
+7. Direct relation with Allah ?
+8. unique concept of worship ?
+9. Authentic source ?
+10. Political Matter in islam and Other ?
+11. Prophesies fulfilled ?
+12. Flexibility ?
+Ijtehad ?